shengda567/CS546_FinalProject_SmallZillow/README.md

 username: Shawn
 password: Shawn1

-Or, make your own account on the login page. if you want create manager account, remember use code below:
+Or, make your own account on the login page, if you want create manager account, remember use code below:

 manager level: manager1
 manager verify code: elementarymydearwatson